A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 An employee earns one hour of sick and safe time for every 30 hours worked and can earn a maximum of 48 hours each year unless the employer agrees to a higher amount.

-Earned sick and safe time local ordinances already exist in the cities of Bloomington, Duluth, Minneapolis, and St. Paul, Minnesota.
-Household employers in those cities will need to meet the most generous leave provisions and other protections of the applicable laws.
+Earned sick and safe time local ordinances already exist in Bloomington, Minneapolis, and St. Paul, Minnesota.
+Household employers in those cities must meet the most generous leave provisions and other protections of the applicable laws.

 Household employees will also be covered by the state’s paid family and medical leave.
 Employer and employee contributions begin January 1, 2026, the same date benefits become available.